Loading lesson…

 The big idea: defaults are not your friends.
 Spend 15 minutes per quarter clicking through every AI tool's privacy page.
 Delete what you don't need, opt out of training, and know what can't be taken back.

-What is the core idea behind "Privacy Settings Across the Big Three"?
+What is the main idea of "Privacy Settings Across the Big Three"?

-Which best describes the scope of "Privacy Settings Across the Big Three"?
+Which concept is most central to "Privacy Settings Across the Big Three"?